- List important considerations in deciding to start a business

 Starting a Business

 The business the students launched: Warby Parker, a glasses e-tailer that Fast Company named as the world’s most innovative company in 2016.
-Warby Parker is currently valued at $1.75 million.
+In 2019, Warby Parker brought in $250 million dollars of revenue.
 For additional perspective, read Jason DeMers The Pros and Cons of Starting a Business While Working A Full-Time Job for Entrepreneur.